 - Duterte blasts PNP ‘hypocrisy’ over relief of ‘wife-beater’ copPosted 5 hours ago

 - What you should know about Kalivungan FestivalPosted 1 day ago

-- Terror Alert: US warns citizens on trips to Central MindanaoPosted 3 days ago
+- US warns citizens against travel to MindanaoPosted 3 days ago

 Davao solon wants probe on Cebu Pacific crash

 Calling it a “near-fatal disaster”, Davao City Representative Karlo Alexei Nograles on Monday called for an investigation on Cebu Pacific runway crash at the Davao airport Sunday night.